It’s important to be aware of the signs of autonomic dysreflexia because they affect major body functions like blood pressure and heart rate.

 - Sexual activity

-Individuals with autonomic dysreflexia need to be vigilant for these triggers and try to avoid them as much as possible.
+Individuals with autonomic dysreflexia need to be vigilant in looking for these triggers and try to avoid them as much as possible.

 However, sometimes individuals are unaware of triggers and signs of autonomic dysreflexia may occur.